wzium/Yerbus/README.md

 # Yerbuś
-Discord bot to send random yerba mate.
+Discord bot to send messages with random yerba mate.\
+Developed for the needs of [Yerba Mate Polska](https://discord.gg/RG7QmtDWTz) server.

 ## Usage
 1. Create your bot using Discord Developer Portal